Musare/MusareMeteor/README.md

 Then download Git (CLI): https://git-scm.com/

-Once that is done, get the repository on your local machine and open your command line.
+Once that is done:
+ 1. Star the repository!
+ 2. Fork the repository
+ 3. Clone your forked repo to your local machine

 Navigate to "../app" and run "meteor".
 Go to localhost:3000 and you're set!